SCRIPTURE OR MYTH?

 There is absolutely no indication whatever that the man was not considered to be a genuine member of the assembly.
 The inference is that he was a believer who had lapsed into sin.

-It is reported commonly that there is fornication among you, and such fornication as is not so much as named among the Gentiles, that one should have his father’s wife.
+It is actually reported that there is sexual immorality among you, and such sexual immorality as is not even named among the Gentiles—that a man has his father’s wife!
 (I Corinthians 5:1)

-“There is fornication among you.”
+“There is sexual immorality among you.”
 This means there was a believer in the assembly in Corinth who was practicing sin.
 Paul did not say, “It doesn’t matter if the man is practicing incest because God sees only Christ’s righteousness covering him.”

 Rather, Paul responded in the following manner:

-For I verily, as absent in body, but present in spirit, have judged already, as though I were present, concerning him that hath so done this deed, (I Corinthians 5:3)
+For I indeed, as absent in body but present in spirit, have already judged (as though I were present) him who has so done this deed.
+(I Corinthians 5:3)

 Paul did not state that the man was not a believer.
 Paul declared that the individual needed a severe chastening that his spirit might be saved in the Day of the Lord.